 Keeping your toddler engaged like this will keep her from squirming away during changing time.
 Plus, letting her feel like she’s helping will give her a sense of power and control in her world, making her more likely to cooperate with you.

 Change your baby on the floor

-If your baby is just too squirmy and/or you’re afraid she’s going to throw herself off the changing pad, just change her on the floor.
+If your baby is just too squirmy and/or you’re afraid she’s going to throw herself off the changing pad, just change her on the floor (if that works for you and your body).
 You can put the changing pad on the floor or use a foldable travel changing pad if that’s easier.